savonet/book/language.md

 ### Typing

-One of the main features of the language is that it is _typed_.
+One of the main features of the language is that it is _typed_\index{type}.
 This means that every expression belongs to some type which indicates what it is.
 For instance, `"hello"` is a _string_ whereas `23` is an _integer_, and, when presenting a construction of the language, we will always indicate the associated